EberliAugusto/toy-react-blog/README.md

-# React website
+# React blog

-This is mostly for learning a little of React.
+Having fun with React.
 It was run on NodeJs 18.14.2

 * Material-UI (MUI) for ready to use react components
 * Redux for handling state

-# TODO
+# Goal

+* Have fun
+* Reinvent the wheel a little bit (for fun)